Office of International Programs

-Yes, in 2014-2015, more than 90% of international students received $5,600 to $7500 in financial assistance and/or scholarships through the Non-Resident Tuition Waiver (NTW) Program.
+Yes, in recent years, more than 90% of international students received $5,600 to $7500 in financial assistance and/or scholarships through the Non-Resident Tuition Waiver (NTW) Program.
 Please see Scholarships/Grants for more information.

 Is the financial aid for one year or is it renewable?

 Awards through the Non-Resident Tuition Waiver (NTW) Program are renewable if the student maintains good academic progress.
 Freshmen are eligible for ten semesters of NTW awards.
 Transfer student NTW award limits are based on the number of credits transferred toward the UW-Superior degree.

 Do international students need to have proof of financial support from family or a sponsor if they are awarded a scholarship?

 Yes, UW-Superior is pleased to offer financial aid to international students, but the University does not offer scholarships that cover all expenses.
 Students must prove one year of financial support and project financial support for the rest of their education.
 U.S. law requires that the University has this proof of financial support before issuing the Form I-20 Certificate of Eligibility, with students need to apply for a US student visa.
 Students must also prove financial support to the U.S. Consulate when applying for the student visa.